 - Cover and store leftover cheesecake in the refrigerator for up to 5 days.

 - Traditional Water Bath: Boil a pot of water.
 You need 1 inch of water in your roasting pan for the water bath, so make sure you boil enough.
-As the water is heating up, wrap aluminum foil around the springform pan—you can do this before or after you pour in the cheesecake batter.
-Place the wrapped pan inside of a large roasting pan.
+I use an entire kettle of hot water.
+As the water is heating up, wrap the aluminum foil around the springform pan.
+Place the pan inside of a large roasting pan.
+Pour the cheesecake batter on top of the crust.
+Use a rubber spatula or spoon to smooth it into an even layer.
 Carefully pour the hot water inside of the pan and place in the oven.
 (Or you can place the roasting pan in the oven first, then pour the hot water in.
 Whichever is easier for you.)
 Bake as directed.
 When cooling the cheesecake in the oven in step 7, leave it sitting inside the water bath.
 Remove it from the water bath when letting it cool at room temperature.
+See How to Make a Cheesecake Water Bath for more information.

 - Toppings: You can substitute maple syrup, golden syrup, or honey for the corn syrup, but the texture may vary.
 If you don’t like pecans, you can substitute with coarsely chopped walnuts or you can skip the topping and instead top the baked and cooled brown sugar cheesecake with salted caramel or chocolate ganache.